15 Famous Churches in Barcelona Spain You Must Visit

 📍 Location: Google Maps

-Right on La Rambla, the Church of Betlem (Church of Bethlehem) is a baroque wonder built in the 17th century by the Jesuits.
+Right on La Rambla, the Church of Betlem (Church of Bethlehem) is a baroque church built in the 17th century by the Jesuits.

 Compared to the outside, the inside is a bit simple but there are some beautiful gilded altars and decorations that are definitely worth a look.

-It’s also located right next to the popular La Boqueria Market, where you can indulge in some tasty snacks and local delicacies after your visit.
+It’s also located right next to the popular La Boqueria Market, which is one of the best local markets in Barcelona.

 13. Monastery of Pedralbes